-Dawn McNeill, M.Ed., is the program’s Division Administrator and has been with the program since February 2007.
-Ms. Jones has over fifteen years of experience in higher education, the most recent being ten years at the University of Michigan.
+Dawn McNeill, M.Ed., is the program’s Division Administrator and has been with the program since 2012.
+Ms. McNeill has over 20 years of experience in higher education, most recently at Tufts University, School of Medicine in Boston, MA.
 She is responsible for the program's fiscal and personnel management, facilities planning, and special projects.

 Colleen Schierholtz is the program's Director of Admissions and Recruitment.
 She has been with the program since November, 1994 and has served of Director of Admissions since December, 1996.
 As Director of Admissions, Ms. Schierholtz is primarily responsible for all admissions and recruitment activities.
 She works with community college and university advisors statewide to develop pre-PA advising curricula for prospective applicants and to develop strategies to encourage a diverse applicant pool.
 She is a member of the National Association of Advisors to the Health Professions (NAAHP) and serves as a committee member on the Physician Assistant Education Association's CASPA Advisory Committee.

 Bob DeBarge, M.F.A., is the program's Education Coordinator.
-Mr. DeBarge, who has been with the program since 2004, has over eleven years of academic experience, having worked at several institutions across the country.
-He works in conjunction with the Academic Coordinator to schedule lectures in the academic year, administer course evaluations and deal with a myriad of course coordination issues.
+Mr. DeBarge, who has been with the program since 2004, has over 15 years of academic experience, having worked at several institutions across the country.
+He works in conjunction with the Academic Coordinator to schedule lectures in the academic year, handles department IT, and deals with a myriad of course coordination issues.

 Michelle Eigner is the program's Clinical Education Coordinator.
 In her role, she works closely with the program's Clinical Coordinator in developing the annual schedule of clinical rotations.
 Additionally, in support of the program's clinical phase, she is responsible for communicating with preceptors and mentors, coordinating affiliation agreements with the contracts office of the university, coordinating hospital privileges and student housing, in addition to providing support to students during their clinical training.